 In many workplaces, we’re 50% unionised. – we should be 100% unionised.
 And UNISON will do everything in our power to help its activists achieve that.

-“We need to strengthen the union; we need to make sure that the activists are supported and we need to make sure that our members and potential members know that UNISON is there for them,” he says.
+“We need to strengthen the union,” says general secretary Dave Prentis.
+“We need to make sure that the activists are supported and we need to make sure that our members and potential members know that UNISON is there for them”

-Around 270,000 jobs have been lost in the past 15 months, in areas where UNISON recruits, with more to come, but there are large pockets of people who have never joined a union – but who need the kind of support UNISON can offer, now more than ever.
+Around 700,000 jobs have been lost in areas where UNISON represents workers the past since the start of austerity.
+But there are still large pockets of people who have never joined a union – and they need the kind of support UNISON can offer, now more than ever.

-“We believe that we’ve lost less than 2% of our membership over the last year,” says Mr Prentis.
-“That decline is small compared to the number of jobs that have gone, and that’s because of all the hard work that the union and our activists have done during that period.
+Membership has fallen since 2010, but the fall is small compared to the number of jobs that have gone, and that’s because of all the hard work that the union and our activists have done during that period.

-“Our activists are doing a tremendous job, but they are on the front line and we know the pressure they are under,” he adds.
-“They have been dealing with the traumas that our existing members are going through.
-They don’t necessarily have the time to spend on recruitment.
+“Our activists are doing a tremendous job, but they are on the front line and we know the pressure they are under.

-“We want to ensure that non-members know what we can provide, whether it be help when you need it at work, our out-of-hours helpline, legal services, or membership services,” says Mr Prentis “That is the aim of the recruitment leaflets, to help our local people drive recruitment forward.
+“We want to ensure that non-members know what we can provide, whether it be help when you need it at work, our out-of-hours helpline, legal services, or membership services.”

 “So it’s important that we, as their union, are strong.
 To be a strong union you have to have growing membership, you’ve got to speak on behalf of the whole workforce, not just a small part of it.
 There’s no doubt that unions are stronger where they’ve got a high density of members.